bilmo5352/ProductDataMissile/README_WORKER.md

 ### HTML Fetch Failures

-- Verify Railway private networking is configured
+- Verify the public HTTPS API endpoint is accessible
-- Check `URLTOHTML_PRIVATE_URL` is correct
+- Check `URLTOHTML_URL` is correct
-- Verify the URL-to-HTML service is running
+- Verify the URL-to-HTML service is running and publicly accessible

 ### Database Errors